Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 So long as it’s configured correctly, WordPress is the winner when it comes to a WordPress vs Squarespace SEO battle — a good WordPress setup can beat Squarespace in quite a few ways when it comes to search engine optimization.

-First, with self-hosted WordPress, you have full control over your technical SEO setup — this means that you can pick a hosting provider that gives you the fastest page speed times and ensure your site is configured in a way that meets Google’s new Core Web Vitals requirements.
+First, with self-hosted WordPress, you have full control over your technical SEO setup — this means that you can pick a hosting provider that gives you the fastest page speed times and ensure your site is configured in a way that meets Google’s Core Web Vitals requirements.

-(Core Web Vitals are a new addition to Google’s search algorithm, where a higher emphasis is placed on page speed and performance — sites that meet these standards will be given preferential treatment in search results).
+(Core Web Vitals are a relatively new addition to Google’s search algorithm, where a higher emphasis is placed on page speed and performance — sites that meet these standards will be given preferential treatment in search results).

 With Squarespace, you don’t have control over web hosting, and are more limited in the ways that you can tweak technical SEO settings.